You can subscribe to our weekly Growth Guide on LinkedIn here.

 Dorie responded:

-“One of the strategies that we talk in The Long Game is actually thinking through turning down offers, and making sure that you are clearing your plate so that you havethe time and space to connect with the right people.
-As we get more successful as professionals, we are more in demand, and it almost seems inevitable, that a large percentage of the people that want to spend time with us, are maybe actually not the people we should be spending time with.”
+As we become more successful as professionals, we are more in demand, and it almost seems inevitable that a large percentage of the people who want to spend time with us may not be the people we should be spending time with.

 Dive deeper into the conversation with Dorie Clark and learn how to say “No” more often and feel comfortable doing it here.